How to Leave the Maximum Amount to Your Children

 Inheritance is an important part of the financial planning process for any parent.

-In the ramp-up to the General Election, the Conservative Party have been in the news because of their proposal to fund social care with a tax on private assets over the value of £100,000.
+In the ramp-up to June’s General Election, the Conservative Party had been in the news because of their proposal to fund social care with a tax on private assets over the value of £100,000.

 The policy is now under review after a certain level of scrutiny, not least because of the impact this would have on a person’s Inheritance Tax (IHT) plans.